2016 Black Tie Beach Party | Ocean Beach

 Ocean Beach Parking Lot | Great Highway and Lincoln Ave., San Francisco, CA

-Bring your sporting equipment, board games, water toys, sandcastle tools, kites, beach grub or anything you think would be fun to have at the beach.
-Plus, they will set up a volleyball court, football, rubber ball, sound system and maybe some snacks for sharing; consider this a potluck, so bring something to share if you can.
+Bring your beach stuff – sandcastle tools, water toys, kites, sports balls, blankets, towels, umbrellas, etc. Plus, they will set up a volleyball court, football, rubber ball, sound system and maybe some snacks for sharing; consider this a potluck, so bring something to share if you can.
+A bonfire is highly possible.

 Aside from formal wear, everything else about this day at the beach will be normal.